 You should also know that many of the Covered Services can be received in several settings, including a Doctor's office, an Urgent Care Facility, an Outpatient Facility, or an Inpatient Facility.
 Benefits will often vary depending on where you choose to get Covered Services, and this can result in a change in the amount you will need to pay.
 Please see the "Schedule of Benefits" section for more details on how benefits vary in each setting.

 Allergy Services

 Your Plan includes benefits for Medically Necessary allergy testing and treatment, including allergy serum and allergy shots.

 Ambulance Services

-Medically Necessary ambulance services are a Covered Service when one or more of the following criteria are met:
+Medically Necessary ambulance services are a Covered Service when: